cachesauras/cache/README.md

 <div align="center">

-Built by a solo dev who got tired of AI that waits to be asked.
+Built by a solo dev + claude .

 If OpenKairos caught a bug you would have missed — **[leave a ⭐ — it genuinely helps](https://github.com/prabhkesar123/openkairos)**